 There are many opportunities for data scientists throughout Nevada, from its bustling cities to its resource-rich areas of natural beauty.

 Located in Henderson, Lucine Health Sciences is a good example of data science being applied in Nevada.
 Lucine improves healthcare simply by providing relevant data to consumers, physicians, and industry experts.
-Lucine’s data scientists develop tools to aggregate healthcare data and match this to the anticipated or stated preferences of established customers based one their profiles and activity.
+Lucine’s data scientists develop tools to aggregate healthcare data and align it with the preferences of established customers based on their profiles and activity.

 Data scientists also work with employers like the Bureau of Land Management to survey Nevada’s natural mineral wealth for future mining prospects.
 This involves incorporating the newest advances in mineral survey techniques with big data algorithms that can predict the best places for future exploratory work based on a number of variables.

 The following job listings are shown as illustrative examples only and are not meant to represent job offers or provide any assurance of employment.
-These examples were taken from a survey of job vacancy announcements for data scientists in Nevada, completed in March 2016.
-Employers often list the requirement of a master’s degree in, “a quantitative field,” because many of today’s candidates did not have the option of obtaining a master’s degree in data science at the time they completed their graduate education.
+These examples were taken from a survey of job vacancy announcements for data scientists in Nevada.

-Health Research Analyst I with HMS (Health Market Science) in Las Vegas
+Health Research Analyst I with LexisNexis Risk Solutions in Las Vegas

 - This position involves statistical and epidemiological analyses of healthcare data